 We have purposefully chosen staff with specific skillsets, both professional and paraprofessional.
-This trans-disciplinary approach is not only extremely efficient, but necessary when working with such a broad and diverse population of exceptional learners.
+This multi-disciplinary approach is not only extremely efficient, but necessary when working with such a broad and diverse population of exceptional learners.

 In order to run our programs effectively, the maintenance of professional development of our staff is always an ongoing priority to ensure we deliver the best programs possible!

 We pride ourselves on being a place of learning for everyone and that includes providing practicum/coop/intern/service learning opportunities for post secondary students enrolled in varies related programs.
 We have had the pleasure of having students from NSCC’s Social Services, Child & Youth, Behavioural Supports, Practical Nursing, and Behavioural Intervention programs.
 We have also had students from Acadia University’s Bachelor of Education program for their inclusive reflections as well as Mount Saint Vincent University’s Child & Youth program for their practicum.
 All students and volunteers are required to meet the same minimum standards as our core staff in terms of clean records checks, vulnerable sector and first aid, and all must sign strict confidentially and code of conduct agreements.

 We strongly believe in the ‘it takes a village’ mentality to be successful!